 Is Notion automation free?

 All Notion database automation features are available with the Free Plan.
-However, they can not edit automations, they need to delete them and build from the scratch if the set up process goes wrong.
+However, free-plan users can not edit automations - they need to delete them and build from the scratch if the set up process goes wrong.

 Paid plan users, however, have complete access to the automation features.